-The Group's financial assets at fair value through profit or loss and investment properties are classified under Level 1 and Level 2, respectively.
+The Group's financial assets at FVPL are classified under Level 1 category.
+Investment properties are classified under Level 2 category.

-Assets that have an indefinite useful life - for example, land - are not subject to amortization and are tested annually for impairment.
-Assets that have definite useful life are subject to amortization and are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
+Assets that have an indefinite useful life are not subject to amortization and are tested annually for impairment.
+Assets that have a definite useful life are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 An impairment loss is recognized for the amount by which the asset's carrying amount exceeds its recoverable amount.
 The recoverable amount is the higher of an asset's fair value less costs to sell and value in use.
-For the purposes of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable cash flows (cash-generating units).
-Non-financial assets other than goodwill for which an impairment loss has been recognized are reviewed for possible reversal of the impairment at each reporting date.
-An allowance is set-up for any substantial and presumably permanent decline in value of investments.
+For the purpose of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable cash flows (cash-generating units).
+Non-financial assets other than goodwill that suffered an impairment are reviewed for possible reversal of the impairment at each reporting date.